Sports Injury Treatment & Prevention

-For masters level athletes or the serious recreational athlete, getting injured can be a major obstacle if your goals are fitness and a healthy lifestyle.
+For masters-level athletes or the serious recreational athlete, getting injured can be a major obstacle if your goals are fitness and a healthy lifestyle.
 For competitive athletes and elite athletes peak performance comes from proper preparation.

-Pre and post season physiotherapy assessments will include a comprehensive look at muscle balances to ensure that your body is working optimally.
+Pre and post-season physiotherapy assessments will include a comprehensive look at muscle balances to ensure that your body is working optimally.

-Your therapist will discuss previous injuries and training concerns and will develop an individualized sport-specific exercise program to restore proper muscle length/ tension, strength and proprioception to reduce your risk of injury and improve your overall performance.
+Your therapist will discuss previous injuries and training concerns and will develop an individualized sport-specific exercise program to restore proper muscle length/ tension, strength, and proprioception to reduce your risk of injury and improve your overall performance.

-Don’t wait for pain to sideline you.
+Don’t wait for the pain to sideline you.
 If you experience any of these early warning signs, we can help.

 - Joint stiffness that doesn’t go away after training